ArtemusLuv/Snake-with-menu-in-Minecraft-style/README.md

 # Snake with menu in Minecraft style
-A simple snake game with a menu.
+A simple snake game with a menu and best music.
 Go to AWSD and arrows.
 There are comments. :trollface:

 # Useful files
 See the "ProjectSnake" folder.
 There is a logo, fonts and screen size.